FAQs

 Please contact us if you need help determining your eligibility.

-If you or your employer is receiving U.S. government funding for a project to specifically address the proposed shortfall(s) selected for this challenge, you or your employer may not be eligible for an award.
+If you or your employer is a contractor receiving U.S. government funding for a project to specifically address the proposed shortfall(s) selected for this challenge, you or your employer may not be eligible for an award.

 Additionally, the U.S. government may have intellectual property rights to your solution if your solution was made under a government contract, grant, or cooperative agreement.
 Under such conditions, you might not be eligible for award.